A Buyer’s Guide to Multi-Tools

-Over the years multi-tools have become so sophisticated and sturdy that they often supplant (or augment) the individual tools boaters carry in their onboard toolbox.
+Over the years multi-tools have become so sophisticated and sturdy that they are often used in lieu of the individual tools boaters carry in their onboard toolbox.
 In many ways they have outgrown their ancestors, the Swiss Army knife and the Boy Scout knife.

-For strength most multi-tools are made from hard AISI series 400 stainless steel, but that does not mean they are rustproof.
+For strength, most multi-tools are made from hard AISI (American Iron and Steel Institute) series 400 stainless steel—but that does not mean they are rustproof.
 Hard steel has a high iron and carbon content and thus offers rather low resistance to corrosion.
-Some brands offer titanium nitride coating, which gives the tool a shiny golden appearance.
-It offers better protection against corrosion but comes at a higher price.
-It is always good to rinse multi-tools with fresh water immediately after they were exposed to the ocean environment and spray with a light oil or corrosion preventer.
+Some brands have a titanium nitride coating, which gives the tool a shiny golden appearance and affords better protection against corrosion but at a higher price.
+It’s always good to rinse multi-tools with fresh water immediately after they are exposed to the ocean environment and to spray them with a light oil or corrosion preventer.

 Because of the high iron content in their steel, multi-tools have the potential to upset a magnetic steering compass if kept in close proximity.

-This decision depends largely on what type of boating you do, and what your job on board is.
-A multi-tool is a toolbox on your hip that contains up to a dozen or more miniature versions of tools you already have in full size, but that are tucked away in a drawer, box or bag.
-Pliers, scissors, wire cutters, standard and Philips screwdrivers, an end wrench, different knife blades are common on many full-sized multi-tools.
+This decision depends largely on your type of boating, and what your job on board is.
+A multi-tool is like a toolbox on your hip with up to a dozen or more miniature versions of full-size tools you already have—but that are inconveniently stored in a drawer, box or bag.
+Pliers, scissors, wire cutters, standard and Philips screwdrivers, end wrenches and different knife blades are common on many full-sized multi-tools.

-To handle heavier duties such as rotating, holding or compressing, we recommend multi-tools with locking, spring-loaded or slip-joint jaws, and an adjustable wrench.
-Some of the “tools” in a multi-tool such as bottle and can openers, tweezers, nail file, small screwdriver (for tightening the hinges of your shades) or mini scissors aren’t found in a regular toolbox, but can be of great value on any size boat.
+For tasks that require power and strength, such as rotating, holding or compressing, we recommend multi-tools with locking, spring-loaded or slip-joint jaws, and an adjustable wrench.
+Some multi-tool components such as bottle and can openers, tweezers, nail file, small screwdriver (for tightening the hinges of your shades) or mini scissors aren’t found in a regular toolbox, but can be of great value on any size boat.

-The Leatherman Charge AL has aluminum alloy handles, a diamond-coated file, and bronze bushings.
-The 154CM premium stainless steel clip pointed knife holds its edge three times as long as typical stainless steel, and it includes needlenose and regular pliers, wire and hard-wire cutters, serrated and straight blades, scissors, drivers, saw, files, strippers, eight double-end bits.
+The Leatherman Charge® AL has aluminum alloy handles, a diamond-coated file, and bronze bushings.
+The 154CM premium stainless steel clip point knife holds its edge three times longer than typical stainless steel and it includes needlenose and regular pliers, hard-wire cutters, serrated and straight blades, scissors, drivers, saw, files, strippers and eight double-end bits.